Is 24 A Prime Number Or A Composite Number: Exact Answer & Steps

 Quick mental shortcut

 If the number ends in an even digit, it’s automatically divisible by 2.
-Day to day, that alone tells you it’s not prime (except for the number 2 itself).
-24 ends in 4, so you can declare it composite without a calculator That alone is useful..
+That alone tells you it’s not prime (except for the number 2 itself).
+24 ends in 4, so you can declare it composite without a calculator.

 Common Mistakes / What Most People Get Wrong